Wadhurst to Tunbridge Wells walk

 5. Follow the right of way alongside the brick wall on your left.
 At the top of a practice area continue through a small car park, then keep left of the club house.
 After a final section alongside the main car park you come out onto a lane (Benhall Mill Road) by the Golf Club entrance, with the Nevill Crest? on top of each of the brick pillars.
 Turn left onto the road, leaving both the HWLT & TWCW.

 6. Go along the road for 400m, with a new housing estate on the right.
-Where the road briefly widens at the end of these houses turn right onto an inconspicuous path into some trees (a public footpath, though not signposted when last checked).
+Where the road briefly widens at the end of these houses turn right onto an inconspicuous path into some trees, signposted as a public footpath.
 Follow it round to the left and past the last of the new houses, then through a wood for 300m.
 At the end turn right onto Forest Road.

 7. If you are doing the longer ending (via Dunorlan Park), go to §G.